KristaRutz/PhotoApi.Solution/README.md

 - As a user, I want to be able to POST photos to a specific tag.
 - As a user, I want to be able to see a list of all tags.
 - As a user, I want to input date parameters and retrieve only photos posted during that timeframe.
-- As a user, I want to be able to PUT and DELETE photos, but only if I posted them. (requiring a user_name param to match the user_name of the author on the message)
+- As a user, I want to be able to PUT and DELETE photos, but only if I posted them.

 ## Known Bugs